 Public Health Programs

-Hofstra's Public Health programs – including a Master of Public Health (MPH), an advanced certificate in Foundations of Public Health, and a dual-degree JD/MPH - offer an innovative curriculum and advanced training for the next generation of public health professionals.
-Drawing on the expertise and resources of Hofstra's programs in the Department of Health Professions, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and Northwell Health, the program's interdisciplinary approach recognizes the contributions of other disciplines, including business, economics, education, law, political science, psychology, public administration and sociology.
+The Public Health graduate programs at Hofstra University located in Long Island, New York include a Master of Public Health (MPH), an advanced certificate in Foundations of Public Health, and JD/MPH and MD/MPH dual-degrees.
+Our programs offer innovative curriculums and advanced training for the next generation of public health professionals.
+Drawing on the expertise and resources of Hofstra's programs in the Department of Health Professions, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and Northwell Health, the programs' interdisciplinary approaches recognize the contributions of other disciplines, including business, economics, education, law, political science, psychology, public administration and sociology.
 In addition, program faculty emphasize the interconnectedness of public health and clinical medicine and provide a solid foundation in core skills, such as assessment and research, program planning, evaluation and policy development.

 - Prepare diverse cohorts of students to conduct core public health functions such as assessment and research, program planning, evaluation and policy development for the purposes of improving community and population health